 - Faculty Mentoring Leadership Program (FMLP): The Faculty Mentoring Leadership Program (FMLP) is geared towards faculty who are currently mentoring other faculty and are eager to participate in facilitated peer mentoring seminars designed to develop and enhance mentoring effectiveness.

-- Women's Leadership Program: New in 2012, the Women's Leadership Program is geared towards women faculty who would like to engage in a structured learning experience to enhance their personal and professional growth.
+- Women's Leadership Program: The Women's Leadership Program is geared towards women faculty who would like to engage in a structured learning experience to enhance their personal and professional growth.

 - Clinical Process Improvement Leadership Program (CPIP): Partners Healthcare organizes the Clinical Process Improvement Leadership Program (CPIP).
 The aim of the course is to facilitate the development of skills and competencies needed by clinical leaders and front-line health professionals across Partners to actively lead and participate in the clinical process improvement efforts required to meet this challenge.
 Participants apply and attend the program in interdisciplinary teams, which are charged with addressing a clinical problem in their environment.
 For more information on this course, please contact Orinta Kalibatas at firstname.lastname@example.org or 781-433-3638.